New Zealand's adoption laws are out of date and need an overhaul, Toni Street says

 Street's biological son Lachlan was born eight weeks ago by her surrogate, Sophie Braggins, but Street and her husband are yet to be able to officially adopt their own son.

-Speaking to the Mike Hosking Breakfast show this morning Street outlined how difficult and time-consuming the adoption process was, even for Street who was the biological mother of her child.
+Speaking to Newstalk ZB's Mike Hosking today Street outlined how difficult and time-consuming the adoption process was, even for Street who was the biological mother of her child.

 "We are the perfect case, we are trying to adopt our biological son it's not like we have used another person's egg or sperm it is the most straightforward case you can imagine.